MaybeShewill-CV/attentive-gan-derainnet/README.md

 ## Common Issue
 Several users find out the nan loss problem may occasionally happen in training process under tensorflow v1.3.0.
 I think it may be caused by the randomly parameter initialization problem.
-My solution is kill the training process and restart it again to find a suitable initialized parameters.
+My solution is to kill the training process and restart it again to find a suitable initialized parameters.
 At the mean time I have found out that if you use the model under tensorflow v1.10.0 the nan loss problem will not happen.
 The reason may be the